11 Inexpensive Ways to Get More Vitamin D

 Many brands of ready-to-eat breakfast cereal contain added vitamin D, along with other vitamins and minerals.
 Fortified cereal alone isn't a significant source of vitamin D -- it supplies about 10 percent of the daily requirement.
 But adding milk raises the amount of vitamin D to 25 percent of the recommended amount.
 Note: Some non-GMO cereals aren't fortified with vitamin D, likely due to the difficulty of sourcing vitamins from non-genetically modified sources.

-While vitamin supplements can be expensive, vitamin D can be purchased cheaply.
-A 600-count bottle of Kirkland Signature vitamin D3 softgels from Costco with 2,000 IU (about half the upper limit for adults, according to the National Institutes of Health) costs about $12, or 2 cents a tablet.
+While vitamin supplements can be expensive, vitamin D can be bought cheaply.
+A 600-count bottle of Kirkland Signature vitamin D3 softgels from Costco with 2,000 IU (about half the upper limit for adults, according to the National Institutes of Health) costs about $11.50, or less than 2 cents a tablet.
 Big-box retailers such as Walmart and Target offer similarly priced products -- but be sure to compare the dosage, which can vary considerably from product to product.